 Third-country students who come only for a student exchange program or distance learning form of studies are allowed to work without an employment permit too, but only if they are up to the age of 26 and their performance of work does not exceed 7 consecutive calendar days or a total of 30 days within a calendar year.

 In all other cases, the citizens who do not come from the EU/EEA countries or Switzerland may be employed in the Czech Republic if they have obtained an employment permit and a residence permit, or an Employee Card or a Blue Card (both cards combine a work permit and a residence permit in one document).
-The local Employment Office shall always be the relevant one for issuing the employment permit.
+The local Employment Office shall always be the relevant contact point for issuing the employment permit.
 The procedure of application for such a permit is described here.
 The work permit is issued for a definite period, a maximum of two years, however; a foreigner may even apply for an employment permit repeatedly.
 Please note that the work permit is only valid provided the following attributes are specified in the decision: the employer, the type of work you will be performing, and the location where your work will take place.

 If you are a third country citizen, you obtained your university education in the Czech Republic, you have already finished your studies, and you wish to stay in the Czech Republic for work purposes, you have to apply for an employee card.
 Foreign nationals who have obtained university education in the Czech Republic have free access to the labor market.
 In this case, the employee card serves merely as a long-term residence permit where the stated purpose of the foreign national’s stay (longer than 3 months) is employment.